mxriverlynn/rabbus/readme.md

 ```

 Please note that Wascally is explicitly NOT mentioned as a dependency in the
-Rabbus package.json file.
+Rabbus package.json file for runtime dependencies.
 This is done with intent, to help prevent library
 version conflicts.

 ## Using Rabbus